-Bryan Hill, Consultant, has extensive experience in financial consulting, data analysis, and investment research.
+Bryan Hill, Fellow, has extensive experience in financial consulting, data analysis, and research.
 He is passionate about impact investing and social entrepreneurship, and is excited to assist UpSpring’s clients to overcome challenges of all kinds.

 Past projects include the quantitative analysis of grant request data for Enterprise Community Partners, the development of marketing materials for a South American impact venture capital fund, and the revision of Save the Children’s labor market assessment (LMA) guidebook.

-Bryan obtained his master’s degree in international finance and economic policy from Columbia University and his bachelor’s degree in economics from the University of Maryland.
-He is a Chartered Alternative Investment Analyst, and is currently pursuing his CFA designation.
+Bryan obtained his bachelor’s degree in economics from the University of Maryland.
 He lives in San Diego and enjoys hiking, listening to good jazz, and playing slightly lesser jazz.

 SVT Group excels in impact measurement tools and performance management services.
 We collaborate through projects in public health, microfinance and sustainable development.